Will I ever sleep again?

 SNOO

 The Snoo provides access to the brand’s sleep consultants via online chat seven days a week, so there’s always someone there to help you if you need it.
-You can also browse an extensive library of video tutorials on Snoo’s website.
+You can also browse an extensive library of video tutorials on Snoo’s website which is great to have on-demand.

 With your purchase of the Snoo, you’ll get a one-year warranty that covers defects in “materials or workmanship.”
 It does not cover normal wear and tear from use.
 You’ll also get a risk-free 30-day trial—starting the day the Snoo is delivered—so you can return it for free if you or your baby don’t like it.